 - Once we have matched you with a suitable horse or pony we’ll invite you to come and meet the team and your chosen equine.
 We can then answer any questions you may have to ensure that you’re confident about the commitment of becoming a Guardian to one of our equines.
 Depending on the equine we may ask you to take part in an initial riding or handling assessment to ensure you are a perfect match for your new horse or pony.

 - A home visit is carried out by us to ensure your facilities are suitable for the particular needs of your prospective equine.
 If any adjustments are needed we are always happy to discuss these with you.

 - We will introduce you to our formal agreement and request that you sign the document.
 We will also require see 2 forms of ID your driving licence or passport with your current address on and utility bill or similar dated within the last 3 months.
-After the agreement has been signed and the minimum donation paid arrangements are then made to move your new horse or pony to your home.
+After the agreement has been signed and the minimum donation paid, arrangements are then made to move your new horse or pony to their new home.
 You can arrange suitable safe transport for the horse or pony yourself or we may be able to transport at an agreed cost.

 - You will then become part of our Guardian Home network with access to support and advice whenever needed.
 You can expect our re-homing team to visit you at regular intervals to ensure that all is well and both you and your horse or pony are enjoying each other’s company.
-You can of course contact us at any time should you have any questions or require further advice.
+You can of course contact us at any time should you have any questions or require further advice and support.